open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 !> For `/organizations` the `organizationType=root` parameter must be supported and for all calls returning programs the `programType=minor` parameter will be set and must be supported.

 !> To select educational information meant for eduXchange, eduXchange will always append the query parameter `consumer=eduxchange` to every call.
+To select information meant for a particular alliance, eduXchange can append an additional parameter `alliances.name=ALLIANCE_NAME` for an alliance.

 To be compatible with the [eduXchange catalogue website](https://www.eduxchange.nl), an implementation needs to implement the eduXchange consumer object and query parameter for three different kind of objects.
 * programs & courses